iamawumpas/Metlink-Explorer/README.md

 Each entity is labelled using this format: vehicle type :: route number - route naae

 *Examples:*

 Bus :: 83 - Eastbourne - Lower Hutt - Petone - Wellington
 Ferry ::  QDF - Days Bay - Queens Wharf
 Train :: KPL - Kāpiti Line (Waikanae - Wellington)

----

 **Tip:**
 You can use the sensor’s attributes in dashboards, automations, and templates.
-See the table above for available attributes.
+See the table below for available attributes.
 ---

 **Note:**